Skip to main content

 Can an heir get money before the final probate hearing?

 Not through formal distribution, that requires a court order after the final hearing.
-However, heirs can access their anticipated inheritance earlier through a probate advance from CSF.
+That said, heirs can access their anticipated inheritance earlier through a probate advance from CSF.
 The advance is repaid when probate closes.
 CSF often provides same-day pre-approval.